 The notes below try to suggest that information only ever exists as a relative measure of difference between two systems (there is no fundamental background independent bit – without begging the question of how can it be described without requiring other bits), and that this relative measure changes each time a message is exchanged.

-As systems exchange information, the total number of bits in a receiving system may possibly increase by changing the type of bit, i.e. adjusting the relative size and granularity, rather than creating something out of nothing.
+As systems exchange information, the total number of bits in a receiving system may possibly increase by changing the type of bit, i.e. adjusting the relative size and granularity (coarse-graining), rather than creating something out of nothing.
 This increases the amount of information that can be transferred at each step.
 In other words, systems learn.

 The relative nature of information and the process of learning, is commonplace.
 A book printed in Chinese may look like a lot of random symbols to a non Chinese speaker.
 How much information can be gleaned from the book, depends on fluency.
 In other words, the perception of information entropy varies according to the knowledge of the measuring system.
 The number of bits that can be processed is dependent on the number of bits in the processor and this is based on the past history of information learned.
 Again this is not controversial its merely a reference to entropy and macrostates,

 The notion of bit granularity, bits made from other bits, is also familiar.
 A giant billboard showing the score: ‘1’, at a sports event.
 If you sit nearer the billboard you may be able to see that the single ‘bit’ of information, the 1, is made up of hundreds of lamps. hundreds of bits are required to display 1 bit.
 The inefficiency of the message encoding is obvious to people who sit closer and are able to see it.